braysia/covertrack/doc/HOW_TO_WRITE_INPUT_FILE.md

 7. ApplyObjects

 From 1 to 6, you can specify what algorithms to use.
+To quickly list all the available operations, run `covertrack -l`.

 In __*_operations.py__ (e.g. *covertrack/segmentation/segmentation_operations.py*), you will see a list of functions.
 Each functions (or operations) defines a unique algorithm.
 So this file is a catalogue of functions.